 - Research Data Management

-- Marlis Barraclough, Senior Policy Adviser, PPG Central
+- Marlis Barraclough, Senior Policy Adviser, Research and Innovation

-- Nykohla Strong, Research Information Officer, PPG Central
+- Nykohla Strong, Research Information Officer, Research and Innovation

-- Lorna Maguire, University Records Manager, PPG Central
+- Lorna Maguire, Records Manager, Library Administration & Planning

 Data management impacts anybody engaged in the handling of information or data, on both a professional and personal level.
 Good practice ensures that these information and data are stored and backed up securely, can be located easily whenever they are required by the user and are preserved for the historical record.